lukebarton/curriculum-vitae/README.markdown

 * Working on critical client projects, including websites that serviced a total of +250,000 daily users and online retail stores with revenues of +100k per year

 * Integral to the ongoing success of a CMS and ecommerce platform used to deliver standardised technical solutions

-* Key technologies utilisied in the role included:

- * PHP5, Zend Framework, JavaScript and jQuery

 ---